w3f/w3f-education/docs/Rust/section1/why-rust.md

 Essentially, if the Rust compiler that an issue might happen at some point with a variable within your program, it will (in a very friendly way) notify the programmer that this would become an issue in runtime.

 Safe programming is also a matter of security.
-Many exploits and hacks occur due to the fact that the programs memory can be accessed and modified in an unsafe or unauthorized way.
+Many exploits and hacks occur because the program's memory can be accessed and modified in an unsafe or unauthorized way.

 These factors are crucial when building applications and programs that make guarantees in impactful industries.
-For how strict the Rust compiler is, it essentially makes it very hard to write *bad* or *dangerous* code.
+The Rust compiler's strictness makes it very hard to write *bad* or *dangerous* code.

 ## Safety does not sacrifice readability, ease of use, or speed.

 Because Rust is so strict at compile-time, there is no need for a **garbage collector**, or any other mechanism that operates with the runtime of the program.
-Effectively, this means that all of Rust's powerful, strong typing system comes at effectively zero-cost.
+Effectively, this means that all of Rust's powerful, strong typing system comes at effectively zero cost.

-This allows for a level of control which can be comparable to something lower-level, such as C, but is much more beginner friendly in terms of writing useful programs.
+This allows for a level of control that can be comparable to something lower-level, such as C, but is much more beginner friendly in terms of writing useful programs.
 It also allows for flexibility for applications that require granular control and resource management, such as embedded systems, operating systems, and distributed ledgers.

-Rust lowers the barriers when dealing with more complex, and before seen as high-barrier-to-entry concepts such as concurrency, low-level memory management, and and data representation,
+Rust lowers the barriers when dealing with more complex concepts such as concurrency, low-level memory management, and data representation.

 ## Rust Safety by Example